evgenyneu/SigmaSwiftStatistics/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/SigmaSwiftStatistics
 [carthage]: https://github.com/Carthage/Carthage

 This library is a collection of functions that perform statistical calculations in Swift.
-It can be used in Swift apps on both Apple devices and open source Swift programs on other platforms.
+It can be used in Swift apps run on Apple devices and in open source Swift programs on other platforms.

 * [average](#average--mean)
 * [covariancePopulation](#population-covariance)